-What Do Waiver Of Premium & Payor Riders Mean?
+What Do Premium Waivers & Payor Riders Mean?

 You’ve figured out how much life insurance you need, how many years you will need it, how much you can afford and the type of policy that best fits your lifestyle.